 Amy’s bulgogi is grilled but hubby is the “King of the Grill,” so I had to work in my wheelhouse.
 I decided such a dish needed the royal treatment, so I put it in the Instant Pot.
 I know, I know … but I told you this Summer was going to be an Instant Pot Summer so I could get some quality time with my littles.

 Not to mention, if I didn’t put my Instant Pot to work I would have to cook 2 to 3 times a day everyday.
+I love foo and I love cooking but “No Thank You.”
 For this dish to work in the pressure cooker I had to make some changes.
 I love to make dishes as authentic as possible but it’s also very important to use what we have in our house.
-Another reason I decided to use the Instant Pot was because I didn’t have the cut of meat Amy recommended (prime ribeye) so it was probably best that I put the roast in the Instant Pot.
-If not cooked properly beef butt roast can be tough.
-The pressure cooker achieved that soft, melt in your mouth consistency.

 Instant Pot Korean Marinated Beef (Bulgogi)